 |Personal Webpage and Blog|

-Before entering the academy, Kaal worked for Cravath, Swaine & Moore LLP in New York and Goldman Sachs in London.
+Before entering the academy, Kaal was associated with Cravath, Swaine & Moore LLP in New York and Goldman Sachs in London.

 Kaal has published more than two dozen articles in the United States and Europe.
 His articles were published in leading peer reviewed law and finance journals and in American law reviews such as the Minnesota Law Review, the Washington & Lee Law Review, and the Wake Forest Law Review, among others.

 Kaal’s study on the effects of hedge fund registration requirements under Title IV of the Dodd-Frank Act has gained national attention and was covered in a Business Week article and other journals.
 He is the author of a book chapter on Investment Advisers in the Research Handbook on Corporate Law and Governance, published by Edward Elgar.
 His editorial work includes the Festschrift in Honor of Christian Kirchner, published by Mohr Siebeck.

 He has also been a consultant to major corporations and hedge funds regarding various aspects of financial markets and regulation.